 Step 3 – Purchase your preferred artificial plants

 Unlike living walls, artificial plant walls can use just about any type of plant because you don’t have to worry about having the right type of soil or how deep the roots go.
-Choose your favorite plants and colors, then start setting up your wall.
+Choose your favorite plants and colors, then start setting up your fake plant wall decor.

 Pro Tip – While some artificial plants are resistant to UV rays, all plants will fade somewhat when exposed consistently to direct sunlight.
 If part of your wall will always get direct sunlight, be sure to create a process to rotate your artificial plants so they fade evenly across your living wall.
 Even rotating them twice a year can make a world of difference.